 Collection- This is the top level of organization, and contains entire “sets” of presets.
 We also include a User Presets Collection for storing your own presets, but you’re free to create your own collections.
 To create a new collections, click in the Collection text field (where it says User Presets above) and type a name.
 User-created presets can be freely saved to any collection; we like to keep ‘em separated for organizational purposes.

-Categories- Within each Collection are a number of sound categories.
+Categories- Within each Collection are a number of preset categories.
 As with collections, you’re free to create as many categories as you like.
 To create a category, click in the Category text field of the Save dialog window and type a new category name.